Duality on value semigroups: Introduction

 In this paper, we extend and unify D'Anna's and Pol's results for a general class of rings $R$ that we call \emph{admissible} (see Definition~\ref{88}).
-We give a simple definition of a \emph{canonical semigroup ideal} $K$ of a good semigroup (without any normalization) (see Definition~\ref{44}).
-We show that it is equivalent to $K$ inducing a duality $E\mapsto K-E$ on good semigroup ideals (see Theorem~\ref{45}).
+We show that any good semigroup admits a \emph{canonical semigroup ideal} $K$ that is defined by a simple maximality property (see Definition~\ref{44}).
+Equivalently, such a $K$ induces a duality $E\mapsto K-E$ on good semigroup ideals (see Theorem~\ref{45}).
 This means that

 for all good semigroup ideals.
 It turns out that our canonical semigroup ideals are exactly the translations of D'Anna's $K^0$.
-In particular, D'Anna's characterization of canonical ideals in terms of their value semigroup ideals persists for admissible rings (see Corollary~\ref{111}).
-We show that
+In particular, D'Anna's characterization of canonical ideals in terms of their value semigroup ideals persists for admissible rings (see Theorem~\ref{111}).
+For any canonical ideal $\K$ of $R$ we show that

-for any regular fractional ideal $\E$ of $R$ (see Theorem~\ref{74}).
+for all regular fractional ideals $\E$ of $R$ (see Theorem~\ref{74}).
 This means that there is a commutative diagram

 relating the Cohen--Macaulay duality $\E\mapsto\K:\E$ on $R$ to our good semigroup duality $E\mapsto K-E$ on $\Gamma_R$ for $K=\Gamma_\K$.